 The Study Abroad opportunity available at Rensselaer is an excellent experience for both professional and personal growth, and the department fully supports students wishing to take advantage of this wonderful opportunity.
 Information on the various Study Abroad programs, application materials, and Frequently Asked Questions are available through the Office for International Programs.
-More information can be found here: https://info.rpi.edu/international-programs.
-Professor Catalin Picu (cpicu@scorec.rpi.edu) is the Study Abroad contact for the MANE Department.
+More information can be found here: undergrad.rpi.edu.
+Professor Catalin Picu (picuc@rpi.edu) is the Study Abroad contact for the MANE Department.